Ivana505/art-of-chocolate/README.md

 - User stories are divided to:
   - Site Users - Anonymous and Registered Users
   - Superuser

+- And actions:
+  - To do
+  - In Progress
+  - Done
+  - Future Implementation

 ![User Stories, Kanban board](media/images/agile.png)